Presentation of the call

 - The list of proposed research projects – update : no research project was proposed directly, but applicants can propose one along with their application, in coordination with a NeuroMarseille researcher.
 Please describe the project as explained in the “Call for projects” section above.

 - The document “Choice of research projects”, in which the candidate should select and rank up to two of the proposed research projects – update : as there was no proposed project upstream, please use your letter of motivation to explain why you are the best candidate for this project.

 - The template for the two recommendation letters that must be sent by two referees directly to email@example.com

 We invite interested candidates to contact PIs as early as possible to learn more about their project, specifying that they are preparing an application.

-The application must be submitted in English on our website before April 24, 2022, at midnight (CET) as a SINGLE PDF DOCUMENT containing:
+The application must be submitted in English on our website before May 2, 2023, at midnight (CET) and must contain:

-- a detailed summary (with copy of the obtained degrees)
+- a detailed CV (with copy of the obtained degrees)

 Where should you apply?
 Click directly on “Submit your application” on this call.

 The selection of candidates will be done in 3 phases:

 - 1st phase: the project leaders proceed to a first pre-selection of the candidates who seem most suitable for their project.